Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - Allow the player to retake the throw-in from the correct line.
 If it happens again to the same team, penalize the offense as according to the Laws of the Game.

 The referee only allows a player to re-enter the field if they cannot immediately interfere with play.
-- Although not explicitly stated, this is the most fairest thing.
+- Although not explicitly stated, this is the fairest thing.

 When to end the game although time is up.
 - Referees do not end a half during a promising attack during a close game or if the ball is about to go in the goal as this is seen as the fairest for both teams.